 Commissioner of Insurance and Securities

 Commissioner Morrison banned discretionary clauses in group health and disability insurance policies in Montana and, through NAIC, led creation of a model law banning the clauses.
-It has now been adopted in more than a dozen states, including California, New York, Illinois, Michigan and Texas, restoring to tens of millions of Americans the right to fair claim handling.
-Morrison's ban has been upheld in both state and courts, inclucing the U.S. Court of Appeals.
+It has now been adopted in at least 20 states, including California, New York, Illinois, Michigan and Texas, restoring to tens of millions of Americans the right to fair claim handling.
+Morrison's ban has been upheld in both state and courts, including the U.S. Court of Appeals.
 Standard v.
 Morrison, 584 F3d 837(9th Cir.
 2009).
 Read More...

 Morrison wrote and secured passage of sweeping new privacy laws restricting unauthorized use of personal medical and financial information and credit scores.
 (Billings Gazette 5/8/01 (privacy)); (Great Falls Tribune.
 1/29/05 (credit scoring)).

 Morrison introduced and led passage of the Montana Captive Insurance Act and helped launch the niche industry that has brought Montana some 200 new domestic insurers and over $1.7 million in annual tax revenue.
 (Billings Gazette 3/2/02.)
 Hundreds of U.S. business leaders now visit Montana each year to hold captive insurance meetings.